The Art of Haṭha Energetics

 From Paul’s Haṭha Texts Studies in India with TKV Desikachar and AG Mohan.

-My own studies in both traditional and contemporary Haṭha Texts were primarily focused around the:
+By the way of contrast from 1979, my own studies in both traditional and contemporary Haṭha Texts became primarily focused around exploring in some detail the:

 - Haṭha Pradīpikā